 - Comparison of proposed prices received in response to the solicitation.
-Normally, adequate price competition establishes a fair and reasonable price; - Comparison of proposed prices to historical prices paid for the same or similar items. - The prior price must be a valid basis for comparison.
-If there has been a significant time lapse between the last acquisition and the present one, if the terms and conditions of the acquisition are significantly different, or if the reasonableness of the prior price is uncertain, then the prior price may not be a valid basis for comparison. - The prior price must be adjusted to account for materially differing terms and conditions, quantities and market and economic factors. - Comparison with competitive published price lists/catalogs - Comparison of proposed prices with independent cost estimates. - Comparison of proposed prices with prices obtained through market research for the same or similar items. - Analysis of data other than certified cost or pricing data provided by the offeror.
+Normally, adequate price competition establishes a fair and reasonable price. - Comparison of proposed prices to historical prices paid for same or similar items.
+This method may be used for commercial items including those "of a type" or requiring minor modifications. - The prior price must be a valid basis for comparison.
+If there has been a significant time lapse between the last acquisition and the present one, if the terms and conditions of the acquisition are significantly different, or if the reasonableness of the prior price is uncertain, then the prior price may not be a valid basis for comparison. - The prior price must be adjusted to account for materially differing terms and conditions, quantities, and market economic factors. - Expert technical advice should be obtained when analyzing similar items or commercial items that are "of a type" or requiring minor modifications, to ascertain the magnitude of changes required and to assist in pricing the required changes. - Use of parametric estimating methods/application of rough yardsticks. - Comparison with competitive published price lists, published market prices of commodities, similar indexes, and discount or rebate arrangements.

+- Comparison of proposed prices with independent cost estimates. - Comparison of proposed prices obtained through market research for same or similar items. - Analysis of data other than certified cost or pricing data provided by the offeror.